Best daily deals

 Can you regain your hearing?

-According to the American Speech-Language-Hearing Association (ASHA), many types of hearing loss are permanent and even surgery can’t remedy Sensorineural hearing loss, the most common permanent type.
-Fortunately, not all hearing loss is permanent and you can regain it under certain circumstances.
+According to the American Speech-Language-Hearing Association (ASHA), many types of hearing loss are permanent.
+Even surgery can’t remedy Sensorineural hearing loss, the most common permanent type.
+Fortunately, not all hearing loss is permanent, and you can regain it under certain circumstances.
 Acute issues like an ear infection from improperly wearing your earbuds or forgetting to clean them are fairly easy to resolve.

-Mayo Clinic states that excessive earwax buildup and obstruction can result in a temporary reduction in hearing sensitivity, and if it’s impacted you can go to a doctor for treatment.
-What’s more, certain medications cite temporary hearing loss as a side effect, so it’s always important to have a full understanding of side effects before you begin a new medication.
+Mayo Clinic states that excessive earwax buildup and obstruction can result in a temporary reduction in hearing sensitivity, and if it’s impacted, you can go to a doctor for treatment.
+What’s more, certain medications cite temporary hearing loss as a side effect, so it’s always important to have a complete understanding of the side effects before you begin a new medication.

 Why should you care about auditory health?

-While all this testing is fun and interesting, we don’t want it to scare you: a certain degree of hearing loss is normal, and too often we overestimate our sensory abilities.
-Hearing is especially fragile, and making decisions based on the assumption of perfect “golden ears” only leads to confusion and overcomplicating simple decisions.
-Seriously, Bluetooth headphones are more than fine enough—even if that tech isn’t perfect.
+While all this testing is fun and interesting, we don’t want it to scare you: a certain degree of hearing loss is standard, and too often, we overestimate our sensory abilities.
+Hearing is incredibly fragile, and making decisions based on the assumption of perfect “golden ears” only leads to confusion and overcomplicating simple decisions.
+Seriously, Bluetooth headphones are more than fine enough — even if that tech isn’t perfect.

-If you’ve ever gone to too many concerts, did construction work sans hearing protection, listened to your music above 85dB for long periods of time—you don’t have perfect hearing.
-So stay safe and enjoy the music, after all, we have a vested interest in your ears remaining healthy.
+If you’ve ever gone to too many concerts, worked in construction without hearing protection, or listened to music above 85dB for long periods — you probably don’t have perfect hearing.
+So stay safe and enjoy the music.
+After all, we have a vested interest in your ears remaining healthy.

 Frequently asked questions about hearing health